 - Be honest.
 Don't lie.
 Dishonesty truly confuses them.

 - Let them solve problems.

-- Do what you can to help them bring out their emotional reasoning.
-Because for many, they don't have that down to a fine art just yet.
+- Do what you can to help them bring out their emotions because for many INTJs, they don't have feelings down to a fine art just yet.

 - They are fans of acts of service.
 Do something good.
 Help them to believe in humanity again.